emvaugh2/Python-Study-Notes/README.md

 **Today's Topics**

-* Automate the Boring Stuff with Python (Chapter 2 - X)
+* Automate the Boring Stuff with Python (Chapter 2 - XX)

 ## 01.27.2025